reddogproductions/AzureDemoLab/labguide/Enterprise Scale/landing zones.md

 By default, all recommendations are enabled and we must explicitly disable them if we don't want it to be deployed and configured.

-A scalable *Management Group hierarchy* aligned to core platform capabilities, allowing you to operationalize at scale using centrally managed Azure RBAC and Azure Policy where platform and workloads have clear separation.
+A scalable **Management Group hierarchy** aligned to core platform capabilities, allowing you to operationalize at scale using centrally managed Azure RBAC and Azure Policy where platform and workloads have clear separation.
-*Azure Policies* that will enable autonomy for the platform and the landing zones.
+**Azure Policies** that will enable autonomy for the platform and the landing zones.
-An Azure subscription dedicated for management, which enables core platform capabilities at scale using Azure Policy such as:
+**An Azure subscription dedicated for management**, which enables core platform capabilities at scale using Azure Policy such as:
-A *Log Analytics* workspace and an Automation account
+A **Log Analytics** workspace and an Automation account

-Azure Security Center monitoring
-Azure Security Center (Standard or Free tier)
+Azure Security Center (**Standard**)
-Azure Sentinel
+**Azure Sentinel**
-Diagnostics settings for Activity Logs, VMs, and PaaS resources sent to Log Analytics
+**Diagnostics settings** for Activity Logs, VMs, and PaaS resources sent to Log Analytics
-A landing zone subscription for Azure native, internet-facing applications and Resources, and specific workload Azure Policies such as:
+**A landing zone subscription** for Azure native, internet-facing applications and Resources, and specific workload Azure Policies such as:
 Enforce VM monitoring (Windows & Linux)
 Enforce VMSS monitoring (Windows & Linux)
 Enforce Azure Arc VM monitoring (Windows & Linux)